carpentries-incubator/SDC-BIDS-sMRI/_episodes/02-Image_Cleanup.md

 > Can we use this brain-mask as an estimate for brain volume?
 >
 > > ## Solution
 > > Brain mask at this stage only offers a crude estimate about total brain volume.
 It can be used for quality control (e.g. detecting preprocessing algorithm failures).
-More accurate estimates of total brain and intracranial volumes are calculated in subsequent steps, which are used as covariates or normalzing factors in statistical analysis.
+More accurate estimates of total brain and intracranial volumes are calculated in subsequent steps, which are used as covariates or normalizing factors in statistical analysis.
 > >
 > >
 > {: .solution}